Musical elements in the discrete-time representation of sound: Organization of notes in music

-The limits of $j$ are of special interest: pulse divisions are durations perceivable as rhythm; furthermore, the pulses sum, at its maximum, a music or a cohesive set of musics.
-In other words, a duration given by $P^{min(j)}_i$, $\forall \; i$, is greater than $50 ms$ and the durations summed together $\sum_{\forall i}P^{\text{max}(j)}_i$ are less than a few minutes or, at most, a few hours.
+Let the pulse be the grouping level $j=0$, the first pulse subdivision be level $j=-1$, the first pulse agglomeration be level $j=1$ and so on.
+Accordingly, let $P_i^j$ be the $i$-th unit at grouping level $j$: $P^0_{10}$ is the tenth pulse, $P^{1}_3$ is the third grouped unit (possibly the third measure), $P^{-1}_2$ is the second part of pulse subdivision.
+The limits of $j$ are of special interest: pulse divisions are durations perceivable as rhythm; furthermore, the pulses sum, at its maximum, a music or a cohesive set of musical pieces.
+In other words, a duration given by $P^{min(j)}_i$, $\forall \; i$, should be greater than $50 ms$ and the durations summed together $\sum_{\forall i}P^{\text{max}(j)}_i$ should be less than a few minutes or, at most, a few hours.
+These limits might be extrapolated in extreme cases and with aesthetic goals.

-Each level $j$ has some sections $i$.
-When $i$ has three different values (or multiple of three) there is a perfect relation.
-When $i$ has only two, four or eight different values, than there is an imperfect relation, as shown in Figure~\ref{fig:pulsoSubAgl}.

-Any unit (note) of a given musical sequence with a time metric can be unequivocally specified as:
+Each level $j$ has some parts $i$.
+When $i$ has three different values (or multiple of three) there is a perfect (i.e. ternary or compound) relation.
+When $i$ has only two, four or eight possible values, than there is an imperfect relation (i.e. binary or simple), as shown in Figure~\ref{fig:pulsoSubAgl}.
+Any unit can be specified as:

-where $j_k$ is the grouping level and$i_k$ is the unit itself.
+where $j_k$ is the grouping level and $i_k$ is the unit itself.

-As an example, consider $P^{-1,0,1}_{3,2,2}$ as the third subdivision $P^{-1}_3$ of the second pulse $P^0_2$ and of the second pulse group $P^1_2$ (possibly second measure).
-Each unit $P_i^j$ can be associated with a sequence of temporal samples $T_i$ that comprehends a note.